aleung241/aws-training-2018/README.md

 - Can configure your own IP ranges, routing, network gateways, security settings

 #### Subnet
+- Partitions of a network divided by CIDR range
 - Can be used to limit access to/from VPCs
 - Each subnet must have its own CIDR block.
-They cannot overlap
+They cannot overlap.
+Every step up of CIDR range halves the available IPs
 - Only one route table associated per subnet
-- Public subnets can send outbound traffic directly to internet
+- Public subnets can talk directly to internet via a routing table entry to an IGW
-- Private subnets must do so through a NAT gateway sitting in the public subnet
+- Private subnets do not have this routing table entry.
+Use a jump box (NAT/Proxy/bastion host) to send *outbound* to internet
+- Protected subnets do not talk to internet at all, direct or indirect

 #### Elastic IP
 - Public IP that is statically assigned